Lease Accounting Agent

 Generate monthly journal entries What are the journal entries for lease commencement, monthly recognition (depreciation, interest, principal), and end of period?
 Rules Engine Auditor

-Deterministic posting per IFRS 16.36-49 + ASC 842-20-30: at commencement - debit ROU asset, credit lease liability for present value plus prepaid lease payments plus initial direct costs minus incentives plus dismantling estimate.
-Monthly under IFRS 16 single-model and ASC 842 finance: debit interest expense, credit lease liability for interest portion; debit lease liability, credit cash for principal portion of payment; debit ROU depreciation expense, credit accumulated depreciation.
-Monthly under ASC 842 operating: debit lease expense single-line, credit cash and accumulated amortisation per straight-line schedule.
-Sub-ledger to general ledger cross-foot reconciliation under PCAOB AS 2201 internal controls plus AS 2401 fraud risk procedures
+Deterministic posting per IFRS 16.36-49 and ASC 842-20-30.
+At commencement, the entry debits the ROU asset and credits the lease liability for the present value plus prepaid lease payments and initial direct costs, less incentives, plus the dismantling estimate.
+Monthly under the IFRS 16 single model and an ASC 842 finance lease, it debits interest expense and credits the lease liability for the interest portion, debits the lease liability and credits cash for the principal portion, and debits ROU depreciation expense and credits accumulated depreciation.
+Monthly under an ASC 842 operating lease, it debits a single-line lease expense and credits cash and accumulated amortisation per the straight-line schedule.
+A sub-ledger to general ledger cross-foot reconciliation runs under PCAOB AS 2201 internal controls and AS 2401 fraud risk procedures.

 Decision Record